yudistiafirman/Pejoy.com-Fe-Reborn/README.md

 - its an apps that sells a fashion products
 - the products are located in various warehouses with different locations (this apps has many warehouses with different locations)
+-The stem stock that is displayed on the website is the total stock of all items in the warehouse

 ## Available Scripts